ADVERTISEMENT

 The control panel provides direct access to all important functions: selecting sounds, setting the metronome or recording with the built-in recorder.
 Many other possibilities can be found via the FUNCTION button.

-In this price range, I would expect an On/Off switch and a volume control as “controls”.
-Surprisingly, to the left of the keyboard, there is another small control panel with seven buttons.
-This completely suffices for the most important settings: with it, you can access the metronome, recorder, sounds, song player, reverb and chorus.
-The labels on the buttons already indicate that some functions can be handled with key combinations.
-Otherwise, the keyboard works as a further control element as soon as you press the FUNCTION button.
+For this price range, I would expect an on/off switch and a volume control.
+Surprisingly, there is another small control panel with seven buttons to the left of the keyboard.
+This panel has all the necessary settings: metronome, recorder, sounds, song player, reverb, and chorus.
+The labels on the buttons indicate that some functions can be accessed using key combinations.
+As soon as you press the FUNCTION button, the keyboard works as a further control element.

-Even though this is a bit awkward to handle, you may be surprised at how functional this little electric piano is after all.
-It offers the possibility to play two sounds at the same time – as dual or split sound.
-Interesting for piano lessons is the Twinova function, which divides the keyboard into two playing ranges with the same tonal range of the same sound.
-Optimal for parallel four-handed playing, which two headphone outputs also support.
+Although this is awkward to use, you may be surprised at how functional this little digital piano is.
+It allows you to play two sounds simultaneously as a dual or split sound.
+The Twinova function is interesting for piano lessons because it divides the keyboard into two playing ranges with the same tonal range and sound.
+This is optimal for parallel four-handed playing, and the two headphone outputs support this feature.

-A positive surprise is a USB MIDI port on the back as well as an audio output and an aux-in, each designed as a stereo jack.
-Hence you can connect the Thomann DP-32 to external speakers or a mixing console – a possibility that is otherwise only reserved for much more expensive digital pianos.
-The built-in speakers reproduce the sounds cleanly, but here the Thomann DP-32 is quite in line with its price range: Given the small size, you should not expect miracles from the speakers.
+It’s a pleasant surprise to find a USB MIDI port, an audio output, and an aux-in on the back, each designed as a stereo jack.
+This allows you to connect the Thomann DP-32 to external speakers or a mixing console, a feature typically reserved for much more expensive digital pianos.
+The built-in speakers produce clean sound, which is typical for a piano in this price range.
+Given its small size, you shouldn’t expect miracles from the speakers.

-Conclusion: Thomann DP-32 – great performance made inexpensive!
+Conclusion: Thomann DP-32 – Great Performance Made Affordable!

-As a digital piano in the 500-euro class, the Thomann DP-32 is a positive surprise.
-Comparable instruments in home piano design are actually much more expensive.
-The DP-32 comes with a wide range of features and Thomann even offers it in a low-cost bundle with a bench and headphones.
-With a wooden case, keyboard cover, hammer action keyboard, triple pedal and two headphone jacks, it’s a full-fledged small home piano.
+As a digital piano in the $500 price range, the DP-32 is a pleasant surprise.
+Similar instruments with a digital upright piano design are much more expensive.
+The DP-32 comes with a wide range of features, and Thomann offers it in an affordable bundle that includes a bench and headphones.
+With its wooden case, keyboard cover, hammer-action keyboard, triple pedal, and two headphone jacks, it’s a fully-fledged small digital upright piano.

-The piano sound of the Thomann DP-32 may have a slightly static decay, but a noble Steinway grand piano just doesn’t sell for this price.
-However, with balanced piano sound across the entire tonal range and the possibility of dynamic expression via the keyboard it convinces anyway.
-If you want to start playing the piano at a low price, you can’t go wrong with the Thomann DP-32.
+While the piano sound of the DP-32 may have a slightly static decay, a Steinway grand piano of this quality simply isn’t available at this price.
+However, it convinces with its balanced piano sound across the entire tonal range and the possibility of dynamic expression via the keyboard.
+If you want to start playing the piano without breaking the bank, the Thomann DP-32 is a great option.

 Thomann DP-32 - top view